Free Shipping on orders over $69

 Diagnosing food allergies is helpful in ruling out more serious conditions, like IBD or IBS.
 Here are some common signs that your dog might have a food allergy:

-- Stomach Upset: Stomach upset is a common sign of both IBD in dogs and food allergies.
-Expect symptoms such as excessive salivation, gastrointestinal noises, loss of appetite, and abdominal discomfort.
+• Stomach Upset: Stomach upset is a common sign of both IBD in dogs and food allergies.
+You might see symptoms such as excessive salivation, gastrointestinal noises, loss of appetite, and abdominal discomfort.

-- Ear Infections: Ear infections are another potential indication that your dog might have a food allergy.
-While not always directly linked, ear infections can sometimes be a result of underlying allergic reactions to certain food ingredients.
+• Ear Infections: Ear infections are another potential indication that your dog might have a food allergy.
+While not always directly linked, ear infections can sometimes result from underlying allergic reactions to certain food ingredients.
 These infections may manifest as redness, itching, swelling, or discomfort in the ears, often accompanied by odor or discharge.
-Additionally, frequent shaking of the head or scratching at the ears could signal an underlying issue.
+Frequent shaking of the head or scratching at the ears could also signal an underlying ear issue.

-- Skin Rashes: Skin rashes, ranging from mild irritation to more severe dermatological issues, can signify food allergies.
+• Skin Rashes: Skin rashes, ranging from mild irritation to more severe dermatological issues, can indicate food allergies.
 Allergic reactions to certain food ingredients can trigger inflammatory responses in the skin, leading to redness, itching, swelling, and discomfort, with rashes often appearing as raised bumps or welts, causing intense itching and scratching.

-- Diarrhea: Diarrhea is a prevalent symptom of food allergies in dogs and often serves as a key indicator of gastrointestinal distress.
-Dogs with food allergies may experience diarrhea characterized by loose, watery stools, sometimes containing mucus or blood.
-The diarrhea may be acute, occurring suddenly and resolving within a short period, or it may become chronic, persisting over an extended duration, and requiring medication.
-Other stool changes, including constipation in dogs, can also indicate food allergies.
+• Diarrhea: Diarrhea is a prevalent symptom of food allergies in dogs and often serves as a key indicator of gastrointestinal distress.
+Dogs with food allergies may experience diarrhea characterized by loose, watery stools, and it may sometimes contain mucus or blood.
+The diarrhea may be acute (occurring suddenly and resolving within a short period) or it may become chronic (persisting over an extended duration) and require dog diarrhea medication.
+Other stool changes, including constipation, can also indicate food allergies.

-- Hair Loss: Hair loss, linked to dermatological issues triggered by food allergies, manifests as patchy loss, thinning coat, or generalized shedding.
+• Hair Loss: Hair loss is linked to dermatological issues triggered by food allergies.
+It typically manifests as patchy loss, a thinning coat, or generalized shedding.
 Chronic scratching or licking exacerbates the condition, potentially leading to secondary infections.

 Best Dog Food for Allergies